 What are possible side effects and what can I do about them?

 - Turmeric products are generally well tolerated if taken orally.
-Common side effects reported include: heartburn, bloating, diarrhea, nausea and vomiting.
+Common side effects reported include: constipation, changes in stool color, heartburn, bloating, diarrhea, nausea, and vomiting.

 - Turmeric may reduce the amount platelets clump together (platelet aggregation).
 It may interact with anticoagulant/antiplatelet drugs by increasing risk of bruising and/or bleeding.